 The second stanza zooms there reader back from the scene, changing the perspective, and the emotions related to the poem.
 Suddenly, the lioness is not on the plains of Africa, she is trapped behind bars in a zoo.

 The dream in which she has found contentment gives her the illusion the “crowd” that always watches her is “gone.”
 Additionally, the “bars were gone” and “the cage / Thinned into air.”
 Her whole world is changing, and even if she never lived there, she is able to picture freedom.

-The dream brings further improvements to her circumstances as all of the “sawdust” that would have been used to create bedding, and the “fleas / Winnoed by sleep to nothing.”Her sleep has caused these parts of her life to vanish, they “winnoed,” or were degraded into nothingness.
+The dream brings further improvements to her circumstances as all of the “sawdust” that would have been used to create bedding, and the “fleas / Winnoed by a sleep to nothing.”Her sleep has caused these parts of her life to vanish, they “winnoed,” or was degraded into nothingness.

 The dream is quick to end in the third line of the second stanza.
 After she has eaten, the reality of her situation sets back in.
 The “absence” of the world in which she wants to live “possessed her,” but she Is not angry.
 The “bliss” of these moments is stronger than the “rage” that should follow.
 It would, the speaker says, if possible, compel her to “seize / This ghostly freedom” and drink it “like blood.”

 The lioness is a prisoner of her own dreams, she is, as the speaker states, “slumber’s prisoner.”
 It is easy to imagine how any creature, human or not, could be possessed by the specter of a different life when their own is intolerable.

 While this poem works in its a poignant description of a beautiful creature in captivity, it can be expanded and used as a metaphor for any who may feel trapped in their own situation.
 It is likely that the poet wrote this poem with those in mind, most likely women, who are unable to break free of their domestic lives and escape to the worlds they dream of.